 Overview

 With contemporary chemotherapy, the overall survival rate for childhood cancer is increasing with current 5-year survival rates >85%; however, survivors of childhood cancer are at increased risk for morbidity and early mortality due to late effects of their treatment.
 Our group’s goal is to improve the overall health and quality of life of pediatric cancer survivors through early detection and treatment of late effects.
-One of the main areas of focus is how to improve lifestyle behaviors in survivors.
-It is well-known that a healthy lifestyle can decrease the risk of late effects; however, survivors do not meet national guidelines for diet, exercise, or sleep.
+Our main areas of focus are how to improve lifestyle behaviors in survivors, the use of technology to improve care delivery, and transitions of care.

 • Improving Support for Survivors Engaged in Transition (IS SET)